lxm/digix-2022/README.md

 ```

-## 9 classes
+## Treat it as a 9-class classification problem

-Categorize the dataset into 0-8, 9 categories, data with 2 defects will be placed in the ninth category
+Categorize the dataset into 0-8, 9 categories, data with each abnormal image instance (regardless of what type of anomaly is ) will be placed in the ninth category

 ```
 make finetune9